platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 {{< /note >}}

-After you've set resources, your environment is redeployed.
+After you've set resources, your environment is redeployed, which causes a short downtime.

 <--->